PUBLIC COMPLAINT PROCESS

 Any additional context, including public records or evidence relevant to the issue

 Any supporting documentation and/or the details of any legal action taken

 All complaints are kept confidential and contact information is requested for follow-up purposes only; our team will review the information provided and contact you only if an initial review is necessary.
 We will seek your permission before reaching out to a company regarding the issue.

 If the complaint falls within the parameters listed above and a precedent has not already been established, B Lab will conduct a full investigation and present the results to its independent Standards Advisory Council.
 Investigations will require direct engagement with the B Corporation in question, to ensure fairness in the proceedings.

 B Lab aims to have all initial reviews of complaints concluded within 90 days from receipt, and, if a Standards Advisory Council review is necessary, to have a decision concluded within another 90 days.
 This minimum amount of time is critical to ensure a thorough and objective process and arrive at a fair decision.

 B Lab does not comment on the details of complaints that are in process.
-A resolution may include a determination that a complaint does not fall within the parameters of the complaint process, as listed above.
+A resolution may include a determination that a complaint does not fall within the parameters of the public complaint process, as listed above.

 The decision of the Standards Advisory Council regarding the complaint may be appealed by the company directly to B Lab's Board of Directors, in which case the resolution of such an appeal is binding.
 When a complaint resolution involves the creation of a model for how similar complaints might be addressed, those models are posted on the Controversial Issues page.

-In cases where legal or regulatory action is possible, B Lab’s complaint process relies on the outcomes of those judgments and does not conduct independent investigations.
+In cases where legal or regulatory action is possible, B Lab’s public complaint process relies on the outcomes of those judgments and does not conduct independent investigations.
 While B Lab is not able to pursue a formal investigation in some instances, we do maintain a record of all issues to the extent legally allowed for ongoing monitoring.
 Any complaint may be reopened for further action should new information arise that warrants it.